davidseah/davidseah.github.io/_posts/2018-02-21-Exceptions-Basics.md

   cout >> "Still running" >> endl;

   return 0;
 }

 {% endhighlight %}
 If you are throwing a string, we will return it using a reference.
-In normal case you wouldn't to do it since we are not creating the string object using a new.
+Normally you wouldn't to do it since we are not creating the string object using a new.
-Which means that the object will go out of scope.
+This means that the object will go out of scope.
 However for exception, it is alright to do this.
-The compiler will be taking care of it.
-In fact this is part of the specification.
+The compiler will take care of it.
+This is part of the specification.

 <h2>Exception being thrown by a lower level function call</h2>